On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Introduction

 \begin{conjecture}[{\cite[Conjecture 1.1]{K4}}] Let $X$ be a complex surface and $Y$ be a compact smooth curve holomorphically embedded in $X$ such that the normal bundle is topologically trivial.
 The line bundle $[Y]$ admits a $C^\infty$ Hermitian metric with semi-positive curvature if and only if the pair $(Y, X)$ is of type $(\beta)$. \end{conjecture}

+3mm {\bf Addendum. } Main part of this paper is based on our preprint \cite{KO} uploaded first in 2018.
+Here we report some progress concerning on Conjecture \ref{conjecture:main} after that.
+In 2020, the first author obtained some sufficient conditions for this conjecture to be affirmative \cite{K5}.
+Just after that, Takeo Ohsawa pointed out in \cite[Remark 5.2]{O} that one of our sufficient conditions combined with Siu's solution of Grauert--Riemenschneider conjecture implies that Conjecture \ref{conjecture:main} is affirmative when $X$ is a compact surface.
+In 2021, it has been shown that Conjecture \ref{conjecture:main} is affirmative when $X$ is a compact K\"ahler manifold \cite[Corollary 1.5]{K6}, in the proof of which our technique concerning on the application of the hedgehog theory in the present paper has been applied.
+Here we emphasize that, in the present paper, we assume neither the compactness nor K\"ahlerity for the manifold $X$.

 3mm {\bf Plan of the paper. } The organization of the paper is as follows.
 In \S 2, we review some fundamental results on linearization theorems, Siegel compacta, and Ueda theory.
 In \S 3, we divide the situation into ten cases and state a variant of some of our main results as Theorem \ref{thm:main_oldtype}.
-We here prove several cases in this theorem, which directly follow from known results.
+We prove several cases in this theorem, which directly follow from known results.
 Moreover, we describe typical examples in some cases.
 The main part of this paper is \S4.
 First, we show Theorem \ref{thm_ph}.
 Theorem \ref{thm_maincor} is deduced from this result.
 The proofs of Theorem \ref{thm:main_oldtype} and Theorem \ref{thm:main} are also given here.
 In \S 5, we prove Theorem \ref{thm_psh}.
 In \S 6, we prove Corollary \ref{cor:semipositivity}.
-In \S 7, we discuss the dynamical behavior around non-linearizable hedgehogs and give a slightly modified proof of the existence theorem of common hedgehogs by commuting local holomorphic diffeomorphisms (\cite[Thm.III.14]{P5}).
+In Appendix, we discuss the dynamical behavior around non-linearizable hedgehogs and give a slightly modified proof of the existence theorem of common hedgehogs by commuting local holomorphic diffeomorphisms (\cite[Thm.III.14]{P5}).

 3mm {\bf Acknowledgment. } The authors are grateful to Professor Eric Bedford for informing us about P\'{e}rez-Marco's theory on Siegel compacta.
 We also would like to thank Professor Tetsuo Ueda for valuable comments and suggestions.
 Especially, some of the main theorem could be improved by using Lemma \ref{lem_parabolic}, which we are taught by Professor Tetsuo Ueda.
-The first author is supported by Leading Initiative for Excellent Young Researchers (No. J171000201).
-The second author is partially supported by JSPS KAKENHI Grant Number JP17K05283.
-They are also partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics).